openweave/openweave-core/doc/guides/cross-network-inet-multicast-howto.md

 % make
 ```

-## Step 4: Establish the happy topology
+## Step 4: Establish the Happy topology

 This creates a topology very similar to the [Happy Codelab](https://codelabs.developers.google.com/codelabs/happy-weave-getting-started/#0).